hpc-apps/EXA_PMRA20/README.md

 * Philippe Thierry, Intel

 # How to submit
 Submissions should be in PDF format , and should be formatted in a double-column format with a font size 10 pt or larger.
 They should not exceed 10 pages (all inclusive).
-All accepted papers will be published in the ACM Digitl Library
+All accepted papers will be published in the ACM Digital Library
 * Please follow the ACM format : <https://www.acm.org/publications/proceedings-template>
 * Submission Link : <https://easychair.org/my/conference?conf=exa-pmra20>